 Who We Are

 Streatley is a happy, vibrant and outward looking Church of England, Voluntary Controlled primary school with a capacity for 112 pupils from Foundation Stage to Key Stage 1 and Key Stage 2.
-Sixteen Foundation Stage pupils are admitted each year.
+Fifteen Foundation Stage pupils are admitted each year.
 Although it traditionally serves the parish of Streatley including Stitchens, Hungerford and Westridge Greens, our popularity attracts pupils from far and wide.

 Our mission, guiding principles and values are important to us and are reflected in everything we do.